 ERAS (Electronic Residency Application Service) is a program of the Association of American Medical Colleges (AAMC).

-The Main Residency Match is managed through the NRMP's Registration, Ranking, and Results system.
+The Main Residency Match is managed through the National Resident Matching Program (NRMP) Registration, Ranking, and Results system.
 Applicants must register with both NRMP and ERAS separately to use the services of each.

 You will receive your NRMP ID when you register with the NRMP Match, which opens on September 15.
 At that time, go back into your MyERAS application and add the number.